Hong Kong–Zhuhai–Macao Bridge Zhuhai–Macao Port: Facilities

 Although physically adjacent, the two ports operate independently with distinct customs and immigration systems, in accordance with the "One Country, Two Systems" principle.

 Zhuhai Port

 Zhuhai Port handles both vehicle and passenger clearance through dedicated halls and automated systems.
-A streamlined “one-stop” inspection model is used for cross-boundary vehicles.
+A streamlined "one-stop" inspection model is used for cross-boundary vehicles.

 Vehicle clearance zone at Zhuhai Port, equipped with automated inspection lanes and customs booths.

 Macau Port

-Macau Port is equipped with modern customs, immigration, and transport interchanges, including the coach terminals.
+Macau Port is equipped with customs, immigration, and transport interchanges, including the coach terminals.
 The port is a 24-hour facility serving both local and cross-border travellers.

 Shuttle bus ticketing kiosk at the Macau Port departure concourse.